cocrafts/book-of-one/README.md

 ## For AI:
 - See important context under `./context` folder, which include world building like factions, history, signature creatures, etc
+- For this novel, `Under Realm` see `./context/under-realm.md` for grand story line which separates into Acts
-- Under part folders e.g `./part-one`, `./part-two` see `brief.md` for brief/summary of that part and put detailed chapter information under e.g `./part-one/chapter-001.md`
+- Under part folders e.g `./act-one`, `./act-two` see `brief.md` for brief/summary of that part and put detailed chapter information under e.g `./act-one/chapter-001.md`
 - `chapter-[number].md` is the main content of the chapter, you'll help write/adjust/edit detailed novel content from those files
 - Check `./diagrams` for relationship between characters, factions or families
 - Character's detail under `./characters` folder